 The disabled input will be grayed out until the perquisites are met.

 Sections define individual “rows” in the user interface.
-On the bottom of our application is a “Limits and Deductibles” section.
+A “Limits and Deductibles” section is on the bottom of our application.
 The calculation logic will use the “default” values if no selections are made for these inputs, and let’s say we want to hide these fields to prevent cluttering.
 This will give our users fewer inputs to worry about and improve overall performance.
-We’re going to add a checkbox type of input on the bottom of the page, before the “Limits and Deductibles” section to hide this field if the user wants to use the default values.
+We will add a checkbox type of input on the bottom of the page, before the “Limits and Deductibles” section to hide this field if the user wants to use the default values.

 To do this, we’re going to begin by adding a Boolean single named range in the workbook.
 This will be our checkmark for toggling the section.